Privacy policy.

 Apple and Google.

-If you install Lattice from the App Store or the Play Store, Apple or Google may collect their own information about your install (device, OS version, etc.) according to their respective policies.
+Lattice runs on iPhone (currently a TestFlight beta; App Store listing in progress) and Android (currently a signed APK you can install directly; Play Store listing in progress).
+If you install via TestFlight, the App Store, or the Play Store, Apple or Google may collect their own information about your install (device, OS version, etc.) according to their respective policies.
 We have no access to that data.
-You can install the open-source build via F-Droid or directly from our releases page to bypass that channel entirely.
+Installing the Android APK directly bypasses the Play Store channel entirely.

 Children.